Compare Fees | Online Letting Agent Guide

 The Downside for online letting agents

 Most people can agree that immoral online letting agents should be stopped.
-The problem is that not all landlords were guilty of overcharging or upcharging tenants.
+The problem is that not all agents were guilty of overcharging or upcharging tenants.

 Now, they’re forced to handle the financial burden caused by others.
-Both online and traditional agents and landlords are feeling the negative effects of this Ban.
+Both online & traditional agents and landlords are feeling the negative effects of this Ban.

 It’s predicted that landlords and letting agents could lose between £50 and £160m in income due to the Tenant Fee Ban.
 It’s already been said that the purpose of the Ban is to keep online letting agents from passing hidden, unfair fees onto tenants.